Home

 Escrow Mechanisms for Group-based Reporting: Evidence from Bangladesh’s Garments Sector – with Sylvain Chassang and Ada González-Torres (PAP accepted via pre-results review at the Journal of Development Economics)

-Social Norms and Firm Productivity: Evidence from Bangladeshi Knitwear Factories – with Sakib Mahmood and Oren Reshef
+Gender and Communication in the Workplace – with Sakib Mahmood and Oren Reshef

-The Roles of Information and Search Frictions in Determining Working Conditions in Bangladesh’s Apparel Sector – with Md.
+The Roles of Information and Search Frictions in Determining Working Conditions and Wages – with Md.
 Shakil Ahmed and Rachel Heath